Exclusive: Queen Mother, Anne and Andrew actors share secrets from the setMar 28 | 2 min read

 Let’s Eat Grandma are duo Rosa Walton and Jenny Hollingworth, who have released three critically acclaimed albums include 2022’s Two Ribbons.

-Watch The Bastard Son & The Devil Himself on Friday, 28 October on Netflix
+Watch The Bastard Son & The Devil Himself, exclusively on Netflix